google/youtube-8m/README.md

 I have some modification on the train.py, eval.py and utils.py.
 If you plan to incorporate the solution into your own framework, don't forget those either.

+The solution is based on the Youtube-8M Tensorflow Starter Code.
+Please refer to YOUTUBE8M_README.md or https://github.com/google/youtube-8m for more details!